Decompose organic waste efficiently to convert it into a clean, high-quality fertilizer, landscaping and soil enrichment product

 What is Compost?

 Compost is simply organic matter that has been naturally and biologically decomposed.
-The presence of contaminants such as plastic or glass can ruin the quality and ultimately the value of a batch of compost.
-Clean, quality compost does not contain contaminants or smelly odors, and is used as fertilizer and soil enrichment.
+The presence of contaminants such as plastic or glass can ruin the quality and, ultimately, the value of a batch of compost.
+Clean, quality compost does not contain contaminants or smelly odors and is used as fertilizer and soil enrichment.

 What Materials Can Be Processed?

-Compost can be produced from almost any organic material including commercial and household food waste, green waste (yard clippings and debris, branches, and trimmings), agricultural waste, and animal waste including manure and even carcasses.
+Compost can be produced from almost any organic material, including commercial and household food waste, green waste (yard clippings and debris, branches, and trimmings), agricultural waste, and animal waste, including manure and even carcasses.

 Why Compost Commercially?

-What is Komptech’s Solution?
+What is Komptech’s Process for Commercial Compost Production?

 Our simple, four-step process maximizes finished compost quality and process efficiency.